EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 TO DO: rewrite to be less LTER-specific. put LTER bits into single doc.

 The Ecological Metadata Language (EML) was adopted in 2003 as the exchange format for metadata contributed to the LTER network.
-As such, EML is one part of an LTER site’s information management system.
+As such, EML is one part of an LTER site's information management system.
 This document contains recommended current views for best practices for EML content for our network’s use, and is also intended to augment the EML schema documentation (normative documents) for a less technical audience.
 Some notes on implementation are included as appropriate.
 This is one component of several Best Practice documents available to LTER sites, and related documents and resources are listed in the Additional Resources (Section V).
 The recommendations are directed towards achieving the following specific goals:

 a)  Provide guidance and clarification in the implementation of EML for     datasets